This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 It is also a really nice and quiet Belgravia park to sit or picnic in, particularly so at the weekends.
 Like Eaton square, the houses here date back from the 1820s and are largely white stucco in appearance.

 11. Eaton Square

 Although the park at the heart of Eaton Square is actually closed to members of the public (only those residents lucky enough to have a key get to explore this Garden of ahem…Eaton), it is still worth a visit as it is London’s largest square.

 Ogle at the opulent exteriors and imagine what it would be like to live in such a lovely part of London.
 Notable residents in the past include former prime minister Neville Chamberlain, actor Rex Harrison and wannabe royal Sarah Ferguson (Duchess of York).
 Begun in the 1820s, most of the houses are white stuccoed which is synonymous with Belgravia housing.

 12. The Royal Court Theatre

-If your visit to the Royal Court doesn’t coincide with a performance that takes your fancy, their Royal Court Bar and Kitchen is open Monday to Saturday from 5pm (plus at 1pm on matinee days).
+If your visit to the Royal Court doesn’t coincide with a performance that takes your fancy, their Royal Court Bar and Kitchen now open 11.30am to 7.30pm (closed Sundays) as at 2023.